WaldoN22/Analyte-Add-In/README.md

 # Outlook Email Count Add-In - User Guide

 ## Overview
-This guide provides step-by-step instructions on how to use the **Outlook Email Count Add-In**, which counts the number of emails you have received on the current day.
+This guide provides step-by-step instructions on how to use the **Outlook Email Count Add-In**, which counts the number of emails you have received on the current day and the number of unread emails in mailbox.
 The add-in adds a button to your Outlook interface, allowing you to easily track your email count.

 ### Key Features:
 - Count emails received on the current day.
 - Display email count within the Outlook interface.
-- Integrate with Microsoft Graph API or Outlook REST API to fetch email data.

 ## Prerequisites